Tax codes for new employees: the Starter Checklist

 |Month||Gross Pay||Personal Allowance used||Taxable pay|

-If you were born after 5 April 1948, don’t have any taxable benefits in kind (like a company car), or employee expenses, this is your only or main job and you have no other sources of untaxed income, then the standard 1000L code should mean you are paying the right amount of tax in 2014-15.
+If you don’t have any taxable benefits in kind (like a company car), or employee expenses, or state pension, this is your only or main job and you have no other sources of untaxed income, then the standard 1100L code should mean you are paying the right amount of tax in 2016-17.

 This code will be issued if you answer ‘B’ to the above question.